yatanco/casagaviotalynx/content/faqen.md

 Booking:

-- Booking does not handle payments in Colombia (even if they have taken your credit card) so we ask for a deposit by bank transfer or paypal.
+- Booking does not handle payments in Colombia (even if they have taken your credit card) so we ask for a deposit by bank transfer or payment link.
-- The rental can be paid in cash or by credit card at Casa Gaviota.
+- The rest can be paid in cash or by credit card at Casa Gaviota.

-- AirBnB: The payment and deposit is handled by AirBnB.
+AirBnB: The payment and deposit is handled by AirBnB.

-2. How does the cooking and cleaning service work?
+## 2. How does the cooking and cleaning service work?

-- Up to 5 people we include an employee to clean and cook.
+- Up to 5 people we include one employee to clean and cook.
 - For more than 6 people a second maid is required at a cost of 50.000 pesos per day.

-3. What options are there for transportation?
+## 3. What options are there for transportation?

 - Option 1: Private transportation, car and boat.